Lambert Mascarenhas: Early and personal life

+Goa liberation movement

+In December 1960, Mascarenhas was part of a delegation that met with then Home Minister of India Pandit Pant in New Delhi, urging the Indian government to take action for the freedom of Goa.
+Others in the delegation were Eclito D’Souza, Irene Heredia, Vishwanath Lawande, George Vaz, Aruna Asaf Ali and Bertha Braganza.

+Career

 Journalism

 Mascarenhas started his career as a journalist in the Morning Standard at Mumbai.
 He worked as a sub-editor at the Bombay Sentinel, under editor B. G. Horniman.
 Mascarenhas later joined the Onlooker as an assistant editor.
 He later edited the Goan Tribune, which espoused the cause of Goa's invasion by India.
 Upon his return to a liberated Goa in 1961, he joined as the editor of The Navhind Times and later established and edited Goa Today.

 Contribution to the independence movement

 Mascarenhas also contributed to India's freedom movement.
 He authored the Goan Tribune, which was dedicated to the cause of Goa's liberation.
 While at the Goan Tribune, he wrote numerous articles against the Portuguese colonial regime in Goa and caught the attention of both Indian leaders as well as the Portuguese regime.
 While on a visit to Goa, he was arrested and jailed by the Portuguese for his articles.
 He was later released on bail and expelled from Goa.
 In Bombay, he joined the National Congress (Goa).